 This panorama of research demonstrated that even if this approach can lead to satisfactory results in the case of modern buildings, in the field of cultural heritage this chain is not well-adapted.
-For this reason, we propose an approach that starts enriching the 3D model at the early stages of data collection and segmentation (Figure 2)
+For this reason, we propose an approach that starts enriching the 3D model at the early stages of data collection and segmentation.
+There is a lack of solutions focusing on the particularities and the complexity of historical buildings.
+Therefore, other approaches could be considered for the enrichment of data collection and segmentation, in order to find an appropriate way to link the first step of acquisition and the final "as-built" one.